ks-is/CTFs/CTF_WriteUp/2017/Pragyan CTF/Cryptography/Game of Fame/README.md

 > Example :- If the flag is 'HelloWorld' (without quotes) , input it as pragyanctf{HelloWorld} <br>
 > If the flag is {HelloWorld}, input it as pragyanctf{HelloWorld} <br>
 > If the flag is pragyanctf{HelloWorld}, input it as pragyanctf{HelloWorld}.
+>
+> `Hint!
+The seven star-studded Pragyan walks into the hall of fame.
+Boom!`

 #### WriteUp